scienceai/mesh-tree/README.md

 ## Usage

-This package can be run as a service (TODO) or be imported as a module.
+This package can be run as a service or be imported as a module.

 #### Running as service

 Can be run as service with command `npm run server`, which listens for requests at `localhost` on port `7770` by default.
 The API is simply is a serialized JSON object with the following fields:

 `job_id`: job unique identifier

-`taskname`: function name as a string (see API below) `payload`: argument(s), for example `desc_ui`
+`taskname`: function name as a string (see API below)

+`payload`: argument(s), for example `desc_ui`

 An simple example of a client function in python: